Qard/crsh/README.md

 For each item in blockDefs, constructs a new Crsh instance and exposes it in req.crsh[name].
 Also creates a "crsh_{name}" properties in view locals.

 ### Crsh.getFormat(filename_or_path)
-Will return "js" if the extension is .js or .coffee, will return .css if the extension is .css or .styl and will otherwise return false.
+Determines file extension and returns the outputType, if known, or false.

 ### Crsh.isJs|isCss(filename_or_path)
 Convenient aliases to Crsh.getFormat to determine if the format is what you expect.